 A series of PSA graders review your cards for authenticity.
 If genuine, PSA looks for evidence of doctoring, such as re-coloring or trimming.

-If your cards pass these two steps, PSA experts grade the condition of each card on a scale of 1-10, with 10 being best.
+If your cards pass these two steps, PSA grades the condition of each card on a scale of 1-10, with 10 being best.

 After grading, PSA holders each card in its own tamper-evident case.
 A label within the case displays the card's pertinent information and unique certification number.